Novruz Traditions in Azerbaijan

 According to the traditional beliefs the water is reborn on the first Wednesday: still waters come to motion; The fire reborn on the second one, the earth - on the third.
 On the fourth Wednesday the wind opens tree buds and spring begins.

-Novruz holiday is full of ceremonies and traditions.
+Novruz in Azerbaijan is full of ceremonies and traditions.
 Here is one, for example.
 In the evening each family light the number of torches on their house's roof corresponding to the number of the family members.
 Everyone in the family should jump over the burning fire saying a special spell.
 After the fire dies out girls and young men collect the remaining ash and pour it somewhere in the outskirts of the village or a road.

 According another belief, in order to find the happy match unmarried girls throw 'black coins', a sign of bad luck, to a water-filled jug during the daytime and in the evening before sunset they pour this water out together with the coins outside.

 On "Akhyr Cheshenbe" before dark there comes the time of fortune telling.
 Azerbaijani girls and young men sneak to doors of their neighbors and "overheard" their conversation; then on the basis of the first words they have heard they try to tell their fortune and guess if their wishes will come true.
 On this day many families also tell fortunes using Khafiz Shirazi book.

 Among Novruz holiday ceremonies the most important one is the cooking of samani (wheatgrass, grew in a plate) which is a symbol of fertility.
 The ceremony of the cooking of samani is accompanied by ceremonial songs and dances.